ShrimpGod519/O-ORV-Reader/README.md

 ## Features

-* **Custom Themes**: There are like 13 different themes to fit everyone's Asthetics
+* **Custom Themes**: There are currently 13 different themes to fit everyone's aesthetics, including:
    * 🌟 Constellation dialogues
    * 👾 Outer God dialogues
    * 💬 System messages
    * 📝 Scenario windows
    * ➕ And much more!
-   * you will have to check out the website to get a feel for it
-* **High-Quality Illustrations**: Hundreds or Illustrations made by Blackbox-nim have been added to the site.
+* **High-Quality Illustrations**: Hundreds of illustrations made by **BlackBox**-nim have been added to the site.
 * **Reader Settings**: Customize your reading experience with adjustable font size, line height, and more.
-* **Automatic Updates**: New Side Stories are automatically added everyday to the site (kinda?)
+* **Automatic Updates**: New side stories are automatically added every day to the site (kinda?)
-* **Good Translations**: The website is build with the latest Fan-Translations and can be edited by the community, That includes you too!.
+* **Good Translations**: The website is built with the latest fan translations and can be edited by the community.
+That includes you, too!
-* **Privacy**: The website does NOT have any kind of Trackers and/or ADs, Nobody likes those kind of stufff.
+* **Privacy**: The website does NOT have any kind of trackers and/or ads.
+Nobody likes those kinds of things.

 ---